-- I. Southwestern College will pursue a tuition and financial aid strategy that provides competitive advantage over other private colleges in Kansas and the neighboring six-state region. - A) Modestly increase tuition, not to exceed 7% per year. - B) Increase the percentage of financial aid funded by endowed scholarships. - C) Explore and redefine institutional aid awarding and stewardship procedures to create a process that meets the needs of the student, is affordable by the college, holds those in charge accountable for dollars spent, and provides accurate and timely information to scholarship donors. - D) Simplify institutional scholarship and grant award processes so they are easily communicated to students and parents.
+- I. Southwestern College will pursue a tuition and financial aid strategy that provides competitive advantage over other private colleges in Kansas and the neighboring six-state region. - A) Modestly increase tuition, not to exceed 7% per year. - B) Increase the percentage of financial aid funded by endowed scholarships. - C) Set competitive institutional aid policies that ensure a tuition discount rate equal to or less than 36%. - D) Simplify institutional scholarship and grant award processes so they are easily communicated to students and parents.